Urban heat island: Urban design

 There are several causes of an urban heat island (UHI) related to common urban design aspects.
 For example, dark surfaces absorb significantly more solar radiation, which causes urban concentrations of roads and buildings to heat more than suburban and rural areas during the day; materials commonly used in urban areas for pavement and roofs, such as concrete and asphalt, have significantly different thermal bulk properties (including heat capacity and thermal conductivity) and surface radiative properties (albedo and emissivity) than the surrounding rural areas.
 This causes a change in the energy budget of the urban area, often leading to higher temperatures than surrounding rural areas.

 Pavements, parking lots, roads or, more generally speaking transport infrastructure, contribute significantly to the urban heat island effect.
 For example, pavement infrastructure is a main contributor to urban heat during summer afternoons in Phoenix, United States.

 Another major reason is the lack of evapotranspiration (for example, through lack of vegetation) in urban areas.
 The U.S. Forest Service found in 2018 that cities in the United States are losing 36 million trees each year.
 With a decreased amount of vegetation, cities also lose the shade and evaporative cooling effect of trees.

 Other causes of a UHI are due to geometric effects.
 The tall buildings within many urban areas provide multiple surfaces for the reflection and absorption of sunlight, increasing the efficiency with which urban areas are heated.
 This is called the "urban canyon effect".
 Another effect of buildings is the blocking of wind, which also inhibits cooling by convection and prevents pollutants from dissipating.
-Waste heat from automobiles, air conditioning, industry, and other sources also contributes to the UHI.
+Waste heat from automobiles, air conditioning, industry, and other sources also contribute to the UHI.

 Heat islands can be affected by proximity to different types of land cover, so that proximity to barren land causes urban land to become hotter and proximity to vegetation makes it cooler.

+Poor landscaping

+The design of personal landscapes like yards and public areas like city parks can have a large effect on UHIs.
+A well designed landscape built around native plants can survive with natural rainfall and will be resilient to heat waves and excessive heat from parking lots.
+These landscapes provide shade, stability, and moisture to the surrounding areas.
+Lawns of non-native grasses will not be resilient against changes in climate, temperature, rainfall, or water availability.
+Large unbroken parking lots can heat up much hotter than surrounding areas.
+Factoring in space for tree cover, shade structures, and resilient plants can prevent a development from becoming dangerously hot or contributing to UHIs.